 Application for professional leave is made by submitting to the department head a standard University form that includes a narrative outline of the project to be pursued, a statement explaining how the project will contribute to the faculty member's professional growth and development, and the faculty member's qualifications for undertaking and completing the project.
 Also, the application will include anticipated results of the proposed project (e.g. publications, reports, etc.).
 The strength of the application is largely a function of the expected contributions to the University and future professional life of the faculty member.
 The application may be for one semester leave at full pay, or for two consecutive semesters at half pay.
 May term leave is available and counts as a one-semester leave, subject to the same rules, procedures, and limitations as Fall or Spring Semester leave.

 Budget constraints and academic program needs will determine the number of leaves available per term.
-The Office of the Vice President for Academic and Student Affairs has committed the resources necessary to provide coverage for the teaching load of those selected for leave if it is necessary.
+The Office of the Vice President for Academic Affairs has committed the resources necessary to provide coverage for the teaching load of those selected for leave if it is necessary.
 Other constraints within the affected department may necessitate further commitment of resources.
 These will be dealt with on a case-by-case basis.
 Fringe benefits will be continued during leave by prior arrangement.

-Applicants for professional leave may appeal a decision to deny leave to the Vice President for Academic and Student Affairs.
+Applicants for professional leave may appeal a decision to deny leave to the Vice President for Academic Affairs.
 A formal, written appeal must be filed within fourteen (14) calendar days of notification of the decision to deny leave.